kube-bind/kube-bind/README.md

 ```
 * Run dex: `./bin/dex serve examples/config-dev.yaml`

 Next you should be able to run the backend.
+For it you need a kubernetes cluster (e.g. kind)
+accessible.

 ***Note: make sure before running the backend that you have the dex server up and running as mentioned above
 and that you have at least one k8s cluster.
 Take a look at the backend option in the cmd/main.go file***

-Once you have the dex server in place and the kubernetes cluster as well, follow the steps below:
+* apply the CRDs: `kubectl apply -f deploy/crd`
 * start the backend binary with the right flags:
 ```shell
 $ make build